Ethena USDe (USDE) Hits Self Reported Market Capitalization of $2.76 Billion

-Ethena USDe (USDE) traded 0.1% higher against the dollar during the 1 day period ending at 20:00 PM ET on November 2nd.
-Ethena USDe has a total market cap of $2.76 billion and approximately $25.05 million worth of Ethena USDe was traded on exchanges in the last 24 hours.
-One Ethena USDe token can now be bought for $1.00 or 0.00001445 BTC on popular cryptocurrency exchanges.
-In the last week, Ethena USDe has traded 0.2% higher against the dollar.
+Ethena USDe (USDE) traded 0% lower against the US dollar during the 24 hour period ending at 8:00 AM ET on November 3rd.
+One Ethena USDe token can currently be bought for $1.00 or 0.00001461 BTC on popular exchanges.
+Ethena USDe has a total market capitalization of $2.76 billion and approximately $25.69 million worth of Ethena USDe was traded on exchanges in the last day.
+During the last seven days, Ethena USDe has traded 0.1% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.